nwdigitalradio/n7nix/docs/RMSGW_DAILY_CHECK.md

 ##### Configure a transport

 * This will determine what the crontab entry looks like.
-* You have 3 choices for a transport, the Winlink transports require paclink-unix to be installed.
+* You have 3 choices for a transport
   * Winlink via telenet
     * Default, uses wl2ktelnet in _gwcrondaily_wl2k.sh_ script
   * Winlink via RMS Gateway using a radio